 C. Effective use of synchronous time: Let me first preface that there is definitely still a place for teaching skills and content during synchronous time.
 However, there is also DEFINITELY a place for lessons to be pre-recorded so that F2F time can be spent socially constructing learning, engaging in peer feedback/editing, and participating in student-teacher conferences.

 Depending on the age group, the type, length, and numbers of mini-lessons during a unit will differ.
 And once a bank of recorded lessons are built, then tweaks can be made in successive years.
 Thinking about having lessons revolve around standards being assessed on transferable skills and not on specific content will help with this long game plan of making a flipped classroom work FOR you.

-If we are wanting to provide students with more agency and nurture metacognitive skill sets, does forcing them to go through the writing process at the same pace be hindering them?
+If there is evidence to support that students are given more agency and that their metacognitive skill sets are nurtured, does forcing them to go through the writing process at the same pace hinder them?

 There were two ideas that I came away with after talking to Caitlin that we didn’t really touch on directly in our conversation:

 A. The necessity (especially given our current context) of providing a space for social/emotional learning to come first.
 Caitlin is building this into her first unit by allowing her students to choose their topics, to talk about something or create something where they have some confidence.
 Through this process, Caitlin also gets to know her students on an individual level and she will be able to leverage this throughout the year.